-10 quirky things you didn't know about Union Station
+10 strange and unusual things you might not know about Union Station in Toronto

 Union Station might be Toronto's most beautiful building, but it's also one of our most interesting.
 As the central railway hub in the city, it has a fascinating history filled with oddball details, hidden stories, and a number of secrets.

 Here are some thing you didn't know about Union Station.

 1. What we call Union Station is actually the third such rail hub in Toronto, with the first one dating back to 1858.
 It was little more than a shed, but the second version was a majestic structure that opened in 1873 and was renovated and expanded in 1896.

 2. Primary construction on the current building was completed in 1920, but the station didn't officially open until a 1927 visit from the Prince of Wales because the network of approach tracks had yet to be completed.
 It would take until 1930 for the train shed to be finished.

 3. The tunnel connection between Union Station and the Royal York Hotel was one of the first portions of the underground network that would become known as the PATH.

 4. The 22 columns that decorate the Front Street entrance to the building are made out of Bedford limestone and each weigh 75 tons.